-AP source: Biden taps ex-Fed chair Yellen to lead treasury
+AP Source: Biden Taps Ex-Fed Chair Yellen To Lead Treasury

-WASHINGTON (AP) — President-elect Joe Biden has chosen former Federal Reserve Chair Janet Yellen to serve as treasury secretary, a pivotal role in which she would help shape and direct his economic policies at a perilous time, according to a person familiar with the transition plans.
+President-elect Joe Biden has chosen former Federal Reserve Chair Janet Yellen to serve as Secretary of the Treasury, a pivotal role in which she would help shape and direct his economic policies.

+A person familiar with Biden's plans who spoke on condition of anonymity to discuss them confirmed the news to The Associated Press.
+The nomination was first reported by The Wall Street Journal.

 Yellen, who is widely admired in the financial world, would be the first woman to lead the Treasury Department in a line stretching back to Alexander Hamilton in 1789.
 Her nomination was confirmed to The Associated Press by a person who spoke on condition of anonymity to discuss Biden’s plans.